Reviews

 1) (Printrbot) Turn your printer on.

 2) (Computer) Connect your computer to the WiFi network with the SSID of “printrbot”.
-This network will be on the 2.4 Ghz WiFi frequency, so all computers with WiFi should connect without trouble.
-There should be no security on this printrbot WiFi network.
+This network runs on the 2.4 GHz WiFi frequency, so all computers with WiFi should connect without trouble.
+There shouldn’t be any security on this printrbot WiFi network.

 3) (Printrbot) Tap the settings icon on your printer screen.